Family Business Forum

 Andrew Bluestone, CFP, Author, Trainer, and Coach, Graduate of Harvard Business School President's Program in Leadership

 Healthy relationships are not just good for you, but good for business and the people you work with.
-Learn from a proven leader how to grow and cultivate purposeful relationships.
+Learn from a proven leader how to grow and cultivate purposeful relationships, and learn what your Networking Quotient (NQ) is!
 Join us at this dynamic and engaging session, where you will learn, grow, and be challenged to think about networking and the "power of purpose" in a different light.
+The instructor will also show you how to leverage your social media reach, and how to be the best version of YOU on LinkedIN.
 You will leave this session with both insightful and practical tools to find the purpose in each of your relationships, and how healthy relationships will strengthen your family firm for 2015 and beyond!

 Fee: Free for members and first time guests, $75 for future members.